 All stock-based awards to employees are recognized as compensation costs in the consolidated financial statements based on their fair values measured as of the date of grant.
-These costs are recognized as an expense in the Consolidated Statements of Income and Comprehensive Income on a straight-line basis over the requisite service period and an increase in additional paid-in capital.
+These costs are recognized as an expense in the Consolidated Statements of Income on a straight-line basis over the requisite service period and increase additional paid-in capital.
 Grants prior to June 1, 2006 were expensed on an accelerated basis.

-Stock-based compensation expense was $44.6 million, $35.4 million, and $34.6 million for fiscal years 2018, 2017, and 2016, respectively.
-Additional stock-based compensation expense was recognized in fiscal 2018 when the Company made a decision to maximize its tax benefit by accelerating the vesting of restricted stock units (“RSUs”) into fiscal 2018 that would have otherwise vested in August 2018.
-Related income tax benefits recognized were $14.5 million, $13.4 million, and $12.9 million for the respective fiscal years.
+Stock-based compensation expense was $24.8 million, $25.6 million, and $25.7 million for fiscal years 2011, 2010, and 2009, respectively.
+Related income tax benefits recognized were $8.4 million, $7.9 million, and $8.0 million for the respective fiscal years.
 Capitalized stock-based compensation costs related to the development of internal use software for these same fiscal years were not significant.

-Black-Scholes fair value assumptions: The fair value of stock option grants and performance stock options was estimated at the date of grant using a Black-Scholes option pricing model.
-The weighted-average assumptions used for valuation under the Black-Scholes option pricing model are as follows:
+The fair value of stock option grants was estimated at the date of grant using a Black-Scholes option pricing model.
+The weighted-average assumptions used for valuation under the Black-Scholes model are as follows:

 Risk-free interest rates are yields for zero coupon U.S. Treasury notes maturing approximately at the end of the expected option life.
-The estimated volatility factor is based on a combination of historical volatility, using stock prices over a period equal to the expected option life, and implied market volatility.
+The estimated volatility factor is based on a combination of historical volatility using weekly stock prices over a period equal to the expected option life and implied market volatility.
 The expected option life is based on historical exercise behavior.

 The Company has determined that the Black-Scholes option pricing model, as well as the underlying assumptions used in its application, are appropriate in estimating the fair value of its stock option grants.
 The Company periodically assesses its assumptions as well as its choice of valuation model, and will reconsider use of this model if additional information becomes available in the future indicating that another model would provide a more accurate estimate of fair value, or if characteristics of future grants would warrant such a change.